SysKitTeam/docs-monitor/installation-configuration/install-wizard/install-agent.md

 ---
-title: Install SysKit Monitor Data Collector
-desription: >-
-  This article describes how to install the SysKit Monitor Data Collector for the SysKit Monitor application.
+description: This article describes how to install the SysKit Monitor Data Collector for the SysKit Monitor application.
-author: Andrea Budisa
-date: 30/5/2017
 ---

 # Install SysKit Monitor Data Collector